myriadmobile/fortune/README.md

 + Customizable sizing with selected and unselected items
 + Grooves or Notchs that allow the user to snap to a certain item
 + Deeply customizable from image placement and hinge types to applying centripetal forces
++ Easy public functions and listeners to know and tell the wheel what to do

 ### Customizable UI Experience